p0l1h/Writeups/THM/SeeTwo/README.md

 ![xor](4-c2-capture_blur.png)

-We can answer for all answer except the flag.
+We can answer for all questions except the flag.

 ## find the flag